U.S. Ambassador to the Republic of Korea

 Chairman & CEO

 James Kim is Chairman and CEO of AMCHAM Korea.
-Prior to AMCHAM, Mr. Kim served as Chairman, CEO and President of GM Korea.
+Prior to AMCHAM, Mr. Kim served as Chairman and CEO of GM Korea.
 Mr. Kim is a Korean-American who is passionate about promoting the commercial interests between the United States and Korea.

 At GM Korea, Mr. Kim was responsible for the total operations with 17,000 employees (sales, manufacturing, distribution and design) in Korea.
 Mr. Kim also had oversight responsibilities with GM’s joint venture operations in Uzbekistan.